-Read on to learn exactly what happens if you get pulled over while driving without any car insurance coverage and then to find the very best car insurance rates just enter your ZIP code in above for a FREE car insurance comparison with quotes from many top auto insurance companies!
+Read on to learn exactly what happens if you get pulled over while driving without any car insurance coverage.

 It Depends on Where You Live

-In Illinois, there is a minimum fine of $500 for driving without insurance with a maximum fine of $1,000.
-After the 3rd offence your license will be suspended.
-Illinois is a state where you must present proof of auto insurance on demand.
+- In Illinois, there is a minimum fine of $500 for driving without insurance with a maximum fine of $1,000.
+After the third offense, your license will be suspended.

 How They Know You Don’t Have Coverage

 Every state has a system in place to help them determine when someone’s insurance has lapsed.
-Many states have moved to the electronic method while others use a slower, less advanced method, snail mail.
+Many states have moved to the electronic method.

 When you purchase a vehicle from a dealership, you are required to purchase insurance before you leave the lot.

-When a state runs things electronically, the insurance company that you purchase your insurance from enters your info into the states insurance system.
+When a state runs things electronically, the insurance company that you buy your insurance from enters your info into the state’s insurance system.

 Why Auto Insurance Laws are Important

-Insurance plays an important part of your financial stability; you just have to consider the big picture.
+Insurance plays an important part of your financial stability.

 How to Find Coverage